axians/microServiceBus.docs/nav/_quickreference/services-and-scripts-in-microservicebus-in-depth.md

 ---
 layout: post
-title:  "Services & Scripts in microServiceBus.com in depth"
+title:  "Services and Scripts in microServiceBus.com in depth"
 description: "This section will dive into the details of how to write a Service.
 Learn more about how you can enhance productivity through our Tips & Tricks."
 categories: quickreference
 order: 80